getsentry/sentry-docs/docs/ip-ranges.rst

 IP Ranges
 =========

-In some circumstances the Sentry Cloud infrastructure might send HTTP requests your way.
+In some circumstances the Hosted Sentry infrastructure might send HTTP requests your way.
 At present this is exclusively used for :doc:`JavaScript Source Maps <../../clients/javascript/sourcemaps>`.